North Mount Franklin

 Winds and Conditions

-North Franklin is flyable with winds from the SW, W, NW, N, NE and E, according to reports from hang glider pilots who flew it in the early 80's.
-It is probably flyable with winds from any direction as the summit is unobstructed.
+North Franklin is launchable with winds from any direction, according to reports from hang glider pilots who flew it in the early 80's.
 Safest and best conditions are with a SW to NW wind.
 If winds are calm or light, pilots can have a 20 minute sled ride.

 Winds aloft at 9K are about the same as at launch if the winds are in the same direction at both 6K' and 9K'.
 This means that the maximum winds aloft at 9K should be 12-16 mph for a safe launch for paragliding.
 It is important to launch as far forward as possible at the launch area.
 If there is a mishap you want time and distance to stop the glider from flying.
 Thankfully all sides of the peak have modest slopes without sheer faces.

-After launching pilots should turn right to experience modest ridge lift and then head west when reaching the main finger that comes up from the Triangle (see the site info for Agave Hill).
-There is almost lift of some sort in this area, including weak thermals.
-Pilots should stay out of the huge bowl just west of the peak as intense sink is present there.
-Pilots can also turn left at launch and try their skills in the thermals coming up the spine from Dragon’s Mouth (Transmountain Pass).
-At any time, pilots can head northwest towards the LZ which is easy to reach even in sink.
-Setting up for landing in the main LZ is the same as for Agave Hill.
+After launching in SW to NW winds pilots can look for modest ridge lift and then head west when reaching the main finger that comes up from the Triangle (see the site info for Agave Hill).
+There is almost always lift of some sort in this area, including weak thermals.
+Pilots should use caution in the huge bowl just west of the peak as sink can be present there.
+Launching east requires caution and skill because there are no LZs to the east, and also Class C airspace.
+If launching east, the idea is to get high enough to turn safely west and land near the visitor's center.

 LZ

-Top landing North Frankln is possible, but to our knowledge it has only been done once, by Lee Boone and Mitch Graham in December 2020.
-They landed their motors and were able to re-launch.
+Top landing North Franklin is possible, but to our knowledge it has only been done once, by Lee Boone and Mitch Graham in December 2020.
+They landed their PPG and were able to re-launch.

-Lee Boone, pilot extraordinaire, bringing up his glider.
+The late Lee Boone, pilot extraordinaire, inflating his glider.
+Had Robinson is wearing the white helmet.
 View is north.
-Photo courtesy of Ken Steiner.
+Photo courtesy of Ken Steiner. ~ 2012

-Jason Tilley "building a wall" in order to check his lines.
+Jason Tilley "building a wall" in order to check his lines, February 2016.

 Here is a short video of Jason launching in strong conditions in February 2016 .